Fall2016-ECSE321/Team-2/README.md

 ## I. Build Java Application on Desktop
 ### Dependencies
-To run this app, you must have Apache Ant installed as well as JDK 1.7.
+To run the desktop app, you must have Apache Ant installed as well as JDK 1.7.

 ### Running
 1. Navigate to Java/FoodTruck